Skip to contents

 tols

 A vector of target balance tolerance values for each covariate.
 The resulting weighted covariate means will be no further away from the targets than the specified values.
 If only one value is supplied, it will be applied to all covariates.
-Can also be the output of a call to check.tols.
-See Details.
+Can also be the output of a call to check_tols().

 targets

-A vector of target populaton mean values for each covariate.
+A vector of target population mean values for each covariate.
 The resulting weights will yield sample means within tols units of the target values for each covariate.
 If any target values are NA, the corresponding variable will not be targeted and its weighted mean will be wherever the weights yield the smallest variance.
-To ensure the weighted mean for a covairate is equal to its unweighted mean (i.e., so that its orginal mean is its target mean), its original mean must be supplied as a target.
+To ensure the weighted mean for a covariate is equal to its unweighted mean (i.e., so that its original mean is its target mean), its original mean must be supplied as a target.

 s.weights